What makes us different

 The Summer Associate Programme offers Swedish law students a real insight into life at a global firm.
 The programme runs for six to eight weeks during the summer.

-You will be placed in one of our five practice groups and assigned to a more senior lawyer who will act as your mentor.
+You will be placed in one of our four practice groups and assigned to a more senior lawyer who will act as your mentor.
 Whichever practice group you join, rest assured that you will be involved in engaging transactions where your contributions are of real value.

 While the programme focuses primarily on work and training, we also make sure the experience is filled with social events.
 You will be invited to events such as drinks and dinners alongside fun and games, giving you a chance to bond with your colleagues on a more personal level.
 We want you to take away significant practical experience and a real insight into how we work.